PeterOyelegbin/ncaa-game-highlights/README.md

 ```bash
 cd terraform
 ```
-2. Initialize terraform working directory
+2. Initialize Terraform working directory
 ```bash
 terraform init
 ```
-3. Check syntax and validity of your Terraform configuration files
+3. Check the syntax and validity of your Terraform configuration files
 ```bash
 terraform validate
 ```
-4. Display execution plan for the terraform configuration
+4. Display the execution plan for the terraform configuration
 ```bash
 terraform plan
 ```